No final result on test to extend lifespan of German nuclear plants - economy ministry

-BERLIN, Sept 2 (Reuters) - The results of a German power grid stress test, which is looking at the usefulness of extending the lifespan of nuclear reactors, are not yet in, said an economy ministry spokesperson on Friday.
+BERLIN, Sept 2 (Reuters) - The results of a power grid stress test, which is looking at the usefulness of extending the lifespan of nuclear reactors, are not yet in, said a German economy ministry spokesperson on Friday.

 The spokesperson denied reports that the final results of the test were available and said the test was ongoing.